Food and Hepatocarcinogenesis

 In Austria and other industrialized countries, the prevalence of overweight, type II diabetes and/or the metabolic syndrome are steadily increasing.
 These dietary diseases are important risk factors for the development of hepatocellular carcinoma.
 The aim of our research is the identification of dietary factors that are causally involved in hepatocarcinogenesis.
 Currently we are investigating the role of fatty acids, enhanced blood levels of insulin and of chemical compounds contaminating the food chain.

 Hepatocellular carcinoma almost always develops in a chronically inflamed liver.
-It is assumed that unresolved inflammation evokes cell turnover in an effort to restore tissue homeostasis.
-In this process, deregulated cytokine production and aberrant cytokine signaling may lead to altered cell growth, differentiation, and apoptosis.
+A persistent hepatic inflammation causes enhanced cell turnover.
+As a result, deregulated production and aberrant signaling of growth factors, such as fibroblast growth factors (FGFs), may lead to altered cell growth, differentiation, and apoptosis.
 The result may be formation and selection of premalignant hepatocytes, which increasingly lose normal growth control and may give rise to cancer.
-One of our aims is to identify growth factors, which are released upon pro-inflammatory stimuli.

 Different factors may cause chronic hepatic inflammation, such ethanol abuse or chronic viral infections.
 Furthermore, excessive food consumption is frequently associated with enhanced lipid storage in the liver (hepatic steatosis) and the risk for the development of hepatitis (non-alcoholic steatohepatitis, NASH).
 The mechanisms underlying the progression of a fatty liver to NASH are not completely known.